Gunansar Mandowen

-Gunansar Papua Mandowen (born 14 November 2000) is an Indonesian professional footballer who plays as a winger or attacking midfielder for Liga 1 club PSM Makassar and the Indonesia national under-23 team.
+Gunansar Papua Mandowen (born 14 November 2000) is an Indonesian professional footballer who plays as a winger or attacking midfielder for Liga 2 club Persipura Jayapura.

 Club career

 Persipura Jayapura

 In 2018, Gunansar joined Liga 1 club Persipura Jayapura.
 He made his debut on 24 March 2018 in a match against Persela Lamongan.
 On 7 April 2018, Gunansar scored his first goal for Persipura in the 28th minute against PS TIRA at the Mandala Stadium, Jayapura.

 PSM Makassar

 On 29 January 2023, Mandowen signed a contract with Liga 1 club PSM Makassar from Persipura Jayapura.
 Mandowen made his league debut for the club in a 0–1 win against Arema, coming on as a substituted Kenzo Nambu.

 International career

 In October 2021, Mandowen was called up to the Indonesia U23 in a friendly match against Tajikistan and Nepal and also prepared for 2022 AFC U-23 Asian Cup qualification in Tajikistan by Shin Tae-yong.
 Mandowen made his debut for Indonesia U23, on 19 October 2021, by starting in a 2–1 win against Tajikistan U23.